 Born in 1864, American journalist Elizabeth Cochrane was better known by the pen name Nellie Bly.
 This fearless lady was one of the world’s first investigative journalists, going undercover in a sweatshop and spending 10 days in a mental asylum to expose its horrifying conditions.
 But she was always looking for the next challenge.
 So after Jules Verne published Around the World in 80 Days, she came up with the idea of trying to beat it in real life.
 Her newspaper bosses wanted to send a man instead, but relented after she said “Very well.
 Send the man and I’ll start the same day for some other newspaper and beat him”.

-She set off from New Jersey in 1889 on a journey that covered 24,899 miles.
-And all in the one dress – the male newspaper staff laughed that she’d have a dozen trunks so she set off in with just one tiny bag.
+She set off from New Jersey in 1889 on a journey of 24,899 miles – and all in the one dress.
+The male newspaper staff laughed that she’d have a dozen trunks so she took just one tiny bag.
 Her minimalist packing list included a dressing gown, hankerchiefs, spare underwear, a flask and cup, toiletries and writing materials.
-She travelled by boat, train, horse and rickshaw, battling crippling seasickness and no end of male suitors.
+She travelled by boat, train, horse and rickshaw, battling crippling seasickness and a string of male suitors.
 But she was determined to make the journey alone.
-And so she did, and with eight days to spare and setting a new world record.
+And she did, with eight days to spare and setting a new world record.
 It took her 72 days, 6 hours, 11 minutes and 14 seconds in the end, even with a quick detour to meet Jules Verne en route.
 The public loved the story, with crowds surrounding her train back home.
 But after that she was onto the next challenge and ended up as an inventor and industrialist.

 You can read more about Nelly’s journey in her book – Around the World in 72 Days.